makenowjust-labs/eslint-plugin-redos/README.md

 }
 ```

-This plugin contains an only rule `'redos/no-vulnerable'`.
+This plugin contains the only rule `'redos/no-vulnerable'`.

 ## Options